 SIRIUS MS-Format

-• >compound: The name of the measured feature (or any placeholder).
+• >compound: Specifies the name of the measured feature (or a placeholder).
 This field is mandatory.

-• >parentmass: the mass of the parent peak
+• >parentmass: Specifies the mass of the parent peak.

-• >formula: The molecular formula of the feature.
-This information is helpful if you already know the correct molecular formula and just want to compute a fragmentation tree or recalibrate the spectrum
+• >formula: Provides the molecular formula of the feature.
+This information is helpful if the correct molecular formula is already known and you want to compute a fragmentation tree or recalibrate the spectrum.

-• >ms1: All peaks after this line are interpreted as MS peaks
+• >ms1: Marks the beginning of MS peak data.
+All peaks after this line are interpreted as MS peaks.

-• >ms2: All peaks after this line are interpreted as MS/MS peaks
+• >ms2: Marks the beginning of MS/MS peak data.
+All peaks after this line are interpreted as MS/MS peaks.

-• >collision: The same as >ms2 with the difference that you can provide a collision energy
+• >collision: Works the same as >ms2 but you can specify the collision energy.

 >compound Gentiobiose